yhpf/Capstone-General_Assembly/README.md

 ## Jupyter Notebook n
 Then when we have the best model we can use our predictions and decide the mood of a country and the mood of an artist.
 Then we can say what artist is suitable for what country.
-(Since low quality, maybe just for on eor two countries, depending on the individual performances)
+(Since low quality, maybe just for one or two countries, depending on the individual performances)

-And in the end the concution and presentation.
+And in the end the conclution and presentation.

 I will update this document as the project progresses.